sagar-r-kothari/sagar-r-kothari.github.io/2019_04_11_10AM_GenerateAppIcons.md

 ### Generating App Icons from Single image named `1024x1024.png`

+Image requirement
 - 1024 x 1024 pixels
 - at 72 pixels/inch dpi/resolutions
+- must be named `1024x1024.png`

+How to run?
+- Copy following script.
+- Paste it to a file with `.sh` extension
+- Put it next to your `1024x1024.png` image.
+- run it.

 ```sh
 cp 1024x1024.png AppIcon-20.png